+The City will award contracts to responsible contractors with the ability to perform successfully.
 When the City uses federal grant money to purchase goods or services, all recipients of federal money need to be checked for suspension or debarment to receive federal funds.
 This process needs to be documented as well.

-Construction Services - When a construction project is awarded to a contractor, and will receive federal grant money for the project, the Construction Contract Coordinator will use the System for Award Management or SAM (www.sam.gov) to ensure and document that the contractor is eligible to receive federal money and has not been suspended or debarred before entering into the contract.
+Vendors will be checked using the System for Award Management or SAM (www.sam.gov) to ensure and document that the vendor is eligible to receive federal money and has not been suspended or debarred before entering into the contract.